O. E. Lofthus: North Dakota State Examiner

 Lofthus quickly returned to the state and appealed, along with William Lemke, to the North Dakota Supreme Court so Lofthus could be put in charge of the bank.
 In early October 1919, the Supreme Court sided with Lofthus, and he took control from Halldorson.
 Lofthus would later fire Halldorson for his role in closing the bank.

 Lofthus and other allies of the NPL disregarded the report from Halldorson and Sheets and conducted their own investigation.
 They concluded there were some excessive loans, but the bank was financially stable and should never have been declared insolvent.
 The pro-NPL press declared Langer and Hall tried to destroy the bank for political reasons.

 The bank would be reopened in late October 1919.
 However, the bank closed permanently in February 1921.
-The scandal surrounding the bank would drag on for years, and many NPL members, state officials, and bank employees were indicted or called to testify in various legislative hearings.
+The scandal surrounding the bank would drag on for years, and many NPL members (like Townley), state officials (such as F. W. Cathro, Manager of the Bank of North Dakota), and bank employees (such as Halvor J. Hagen, President of the Scandinavian American Bank) were indicted or called to testify in various legislative hearings.
 Lofthus was indicted on charges of falsifying reports and perjury, but the charges would be dismissed.

 By the end of 1919, scandals and infighting had weakened the NPL.
 In October 1921, the opponents of the NPL, particularly the Independent Voters Association (IVA), held a successful recall election that removed all members of the Industrial Commission, all of whom were NPL members (Gov. Frazier, Attorney General Lemke, and Commissioner of Agriculture and Labor Hagan).

 Right before the new administration was set to take over the state, Lofthus resigned, and Gov. Frazier appointed Gilbert Semingson to replace him.
 It was largely assumed that Lofthus resigned before the newly elected governor, R. A. Nestos could remove him from office.